ioncakephper/hbsmon/README.md

 ## Quick demo

-This example shows how you to monitor changes to a `.hbs` template file and run a script when the template file changes.
+This example shows you how to monitor changes to a `.hbs` template file and run a script when the template file changes.

+* You will create an `.hbs` template file to monitor and a Javascript `.js` file to execute when the template file changes.
+In this example, the javascript creates `result.html` -- it uses the template.
+* Next, you will invoke `hbsmon` CLI command with template and javascript filenames as arguments.
+* Next, you open the template and `result.html` in your IDE.
+* Edit the template file, and notice the `result.html` file -- it has the update template content.

+**Follow this steps:**

 1. Create a `template.hbs` file: this is the file template file you will monitor for changes